atimpone/aws-foundation-journey/1-dev-environments/2-5-set-up-shared-dev-network.md

 ### Review Default VPC Topology

 The default parameters of the CloudFormation template will result in a VPC with:
-* 2 tiers of subnets: A public and a private tier.
+* 2 tiers of subnets:
+  * Public tier
+  * Private tier
 * 3 subnets for each tier.
-* Each subnet in each tier is mapped to a distinct Availability Zone (AZ).
+* Subnet are mapped across 3 Availability Zone (AZ).

 To keep things simple, you can size the subnets identically.